-Our board of directors has established an audit committee, a compensation committee and a nominating and corporate governance committee, each of which will have the composition and the responsibilities described below as of the completion of this offering.
+Our board of directors has established an audit committee, a compensation committee and a nominating and corporate governance committee, each of which have the composition and the responsibilities described below.
 In addition, from time to time, our board of directors may establish other committees to facilitate the management of our business, when deemed necessary to address specific issues.
 Members serve on these committees until their resignation or until otherwise determined by our board of directors.

-Each committee intends to adopt a written charter that satisfies the applicable rules and regulations of the SEC and the Nasdaq Listing Rules, which we will post on our website at www.lucyscientific.com upon the completion of this offering.
-The reference to our website address does not constitute incorporation by reference of the information contained or available through our website, and you should not consider our website or the information included on our website to be a part of this prospectus.
+Each committee has adopted a written charter that satisfies the applicable rules and regulations of the SEC and the Nasdaq Listing Rules, which are posted on our website at www.lucyscientific.com.